 Discord is available to various platforms, including Windows, macOS, Linux, and web browsers.
 For mobile devices, the Discord app can be used by both Android and iOS users.

-For Android users, you will find the app on the Google Play Store under the Communication category.
-It currently has a rating of 4.5 out of 5 stars based on almost 3.5 million user reviews.
-The Discord app has a file size of 98 MB and requires devices to be running Android 5.0 and up.
+For Android users, the app is in the Communication section of the Google Play Store.
+It has a rate of 4.5 out of 5 stars right now, based on reviews from almost 3.5 million people.
+The Discord app is 98 MB in size and can only be used on devices with Android 5.0 or later.

 1. Discord’s Name Has No Special Meaning Behind It

-What better way to start off our list of fun facts than to talk about the app’s name Discord?
-When I first heard about Discord, I immediately thought about why a developer would name a communications platform after a word that means “disagreement between people.”
+What better way to start our list of fun facts about the Discord app than to talk about its name?
+When I first heard about Discord, I wondered why a developer would name a communication tool after a word that means “disagreement between people.”